Kronenberger Rosenfeld helps clients with six- and seven-figure payment processing disputes.

-Tap into our payment processing litigation experience and technical savvy for your credit card or payment processing dispute.
-And our experience in handling disputes is of great benefit to our clients when we draft or advise on payment processing contracts.
+Tap into our payment processing litigation experience and technical savvy for your high-stakes payment processing dispute.

 The typical payment processing agreement is a dense contract of adhesion—meaning the merchant has little to no bargaining power on its terms—and is filled with boilerplate legalese—meaning it can be difficult to understand if you are not familiar with the jargon.
 However, all payment processing contracts are not the same, and unfortunately, many payment processing agreements contain draconian provisions that can prove ruinous to the merchant if the processing relationship takes a bad turn.
 Such provisions include, but are not limited to:

-Even the best of Internet merchants inevitably has a dispute with its processor.
-Kronenberger Rosenfeld has successfully resolved merchant processing disputes for many of its clients, including by negotiating rolling early releases of funds held in reserve and repairing the processing relationship.
-If you have a dispute with your payment processor, give Kronenberger Rosenfeld a call.
+Even the best of internet merchants inevitably has a dispute with its processor.
+Kronenberger Rosenfeld has successfully resolved high-value merchant processing disputes for many of its clients, including by negotiating early releases of funds held in reserve.
+If you have a dispute with your payment processor that involves six or seven figures of value, give Kronenberger Rosenfeld a call.